BabaSanfour/harms-risks-military-ai.github.io/index.md

 toc: false
 ---

 Thank you for participating in our workshop!
-The event has concluded, but recordings of the sessions will be available online soon.
-Stay tuned for updates.
+The event has concluded, and the session recordings are now available online.
+You can access these recordings and the abstracts using the buttons below.

 {% if site.data.settings.talk.isLive %}{% include join-button.html %}{% endif %}